hisco/http2-client/README.md

 Currently, it's the only http2/https compatible API for clients.

 ## Motivation
-http2 in Node.JS works entirly different, while in browsers the experience is the same.
+http2 in Node.JS works entirely differently, while in browsers the experience is the same.
 `http2-client` was created to enable http2 / http1.1 requests with the same interface as http1.1.

 The reason is that many NPM modules cannot upgrade to use http2.0 as these are coupled into http1.1 interface.
-With `http2-client` it should be very stright forward.
+With `http2-client` it should be very straight forward.

 Meaning you don't need to know which protocol the destination supports before making the request `http2-client` will chose the one that works.